Henaccount/NW-HideByCoords/README.md

 # NW-HideByCoords:
-"Splits" a Navisworks model by creating copies of the model with just certain part of the model being visible.
+Proof-of-Concept: "Splits" a Navisworks model by creating copies of the model with just certain part of the model being visible.
 This is for use on the BIM 360 viewer.

 # Installation:
 <img src="./HideByCoordsInstall.png" width=600>